Succession to Elizabeth I: Position at the end of the century

 The Doleman tract of 1594 suggested one resolution to the succession issue: the Suffolk claimant William Stanley, 6th Earl of Derby should marry the Infanta of Spain, and succeed.
 Stanley, however, married the following year.
-Charles Emmanuel I, Duke of Savoy, son-in-law of Philip II of Spain, became a widower in 1597.
+Duke Charles Emmanuel I of Savoy, son-in-law of Philip II of Spain, became a widower in 1597.
 Catholic opinion suggested he might marry a female claimant, Lady Anne Stanley (the Earl's niece), if not Arbella Stuart.

 Thomas Wilson wrote in a report The State of England, Anno Domini 1600 that there were 12 "competitors" for the succession.
 His counting included two Stuarts (James and Arbella), three of the Suffolks (two Beauchamp claimants and the Earl of Derby), and George Hastings, 4th Earl of Huntingdon, younger brother of the 3rd Earl mentioned above.
 The other six were: